loophp/dynamicobjects/README.md

 ## Features

-* Can be used as object or as a trait,
+* Can be used by extending the DynamicObject object or as a trait, on a real or anonymous class,
 * Can memoize methods results and/or properties if they are callable,
 * The caching object use CacheInterface and can be injected.

+## Requirements

+* PHP >= 5.6

 ## Installation

 `composer require drupol/dynamicobjects`

+## Optional

+To enable memoization you will need an extra package.

+`composer require drupol/memoize`

 ## Usage